St. Stephen's Church Hall, College Road, Dulwich, London SE21 7HW

 Before starting at Dulwich Montessori

 Talk positively about the Nursery to your child.
-Look together at the brochure or the website so that they are familiar with the pictures of the surroundings and talk about things they might do at the nursery and how exciting that will be.
+Look together at the prospectus, Facebook page or the website so that they are familiar with the pictures of the surroundings and talk about things they might do at the nursery and how exciting that will be.

 Perhaps you can make several journeys to the setting location, pointing out the route and the buildings/landmarks along the way so that your child becomes familiar.
 This helps your child immensely as they will start to point out things to you.
 You could ask your child to help you find the Nursery School together, giving them ownership and a sense of purpose.